oroinc/phpstan-rules/README.md

 ```

 Your application should already have `autoload.php` file generated.
-Please note that PHPStab does not support relative paths in `--autoload-file` option.
+Please note that PHPStan does not support relative paths in `--autoload-file` option.

 The results of the analysis should be available within a minute.
 Each result should be carefully checked and the necessary fixes should be applied.